Louisville Slugger Warriors

 - Jim Abbott

-To endorse the level of the team, even more, the Warriors are coached by former Major League Baseball (MLB) players Curtis Pride, Len Whitehouse, Kevin Mench, and honorary coach John Kruk.
+To endorse the level of the team, even more, the Warriors are coached by former Major League Baseball (MLB) players Curtis Pride, Len Whitehouse, and honorary coach John Kruk, who offer their time and expertise.
 According to Head Coach Pride, “The guys are an inspiration, not only for me but for other people,” said Pride.
 “To overcome their disabilities to play baseball, the game that they truly love.”